ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 :align: center
 ```

-At each time step, each bulb copies (switches to) the state it recevies from its neighbor and transmits its state to the other neighbor.
+At each time step, each bulb copies (switches to) the state it receives from its neighbor and transmits its state to the other neighbor.

 The arrow between any two light bulbs serves as uni-directional conduit for state information from its source to its target.
 At each time step, the current state (of the source) is fed in the arrow (by the source).
 In the next time step, the state information carried by the arrow is read by the target. <mark> The target vertex changes it state based on the incoming state and its update rule. </mark>

 :::{admonition} Key points
 :class: tip

-* The **arrow between two vertices serve as a coduit** through which state information is transmitted from its source to its target vertex.
+* The **arrow between two vertices serve as a conduit** through which state information is transmitted from its source to its target vertex.

 * The source transmits its state in one time step.
 The target receives this state information in the next time step.